jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Run your page in several performance tools, to get familiar with them and identify some "quick wins".
 Different tools might provide insights that others are missing, or might explain something better than others – so it's worth trying them all to see which ones are most useful for your particular use cases.

 - **Lighthouse** is probably the easiest to get started with, and provides lots of details relevant for modern JS-heavy web applications: run the audit locally via "Audits" tab in Chrome Dev Tools, or from any browser [via a webapp](https://developers.google.com/web/tools/lighthouse/run) or [via WPT](https://www.webpagetest.org/lighthouse).
 - **[WebPageTest](https://www.webpagetest.org/)** is the "Swiss Army knife" of web performance, very powerful and with many "hidden features" for advanced users.
 The more you dive into webperf, the more you will be using it.
+[Filmstrip and video comparison views](https://www.webpagetest.org/video/view.php?id=160913_04096a0756f3acae68d94e3f273c59aebb13d10a&data=1) are some of its killer features.
 [Using WebPageTest](http://shop.oreilly.com/product/0636920033592.do) book is a great reference.
 - **[Yellow Lab Tools](https://yellowlab.tools/)** can also provide a useful breakdown of various performance metrics.
 - While not strictly performance-focused, also check out **[WebHint](https://webhint.io/scanner/)** and **[RedBot](https://redbot.org/)** which can uncover interoperability and correctness issues of your website, suggest improvements, and help you get rid of useless HTTP headers.
 - Check also **[SiteSpeed.io](https://www.sitespeed.io/)** for a vast collection of open source webperf tools.

 At this point, you will already know some things that are relatively easy to get fixed (at least in theory), but have high impact: uncompressed assets, unoptimized images etc.

 # Know your HTML

-Get your website's HTML output (`Ctrl-U` in Firefox and Chrome, for example), unminify, and analyze it. **Create a high level documentation of what makes it into your HTML, why it's there** (ask your teammates if you don't know), and how many bytes it takes.
+Get your website's HTML output (`Ctrl-U` in Firefox and Chrome, for example), [unminify](https://beautifier.io/), and analyze it. **Create a high level documentation of what makes it into your HTML, why it's there** (ask your teammates if you don't know), and how many bytes it takes.

 On long-living projects, some cruft might have accumulated over the years that is no longer really needed, and can be safely removed.
 (Bonus points if it's third-party JavaScript!)

-# Know your subresources (CSS, JS, images)
+# Know your subresources

 The next thing to understand your website is to know what HTTP requests a page load triggers, when, and why.
-It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical they are. **Creating a flow chart with a diagramming software** might be also useful to better understand the relationships between the dependencies.
+It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical they are. **Creating a flow chart with diagramming software** might be also useful to better understand the relationships between the dependencies.

 If you're unsure about what a given request does, you may **try blocking it or introducing a huge artificial latency** and see how the website behaves (this is also useful for uncovering unexpected single-point-of-failure dependencies).
 There are countless ways to do it: the _"Request blocking"_ feature of Chrome Dev Tools, the _"AutoResponder"_ (with latency) feature of Fiddler, and _"Block"_ or _"SPOF"_ features of WebPageTest; even an adblocker in any browser will do.

 By knowing which requests are critical for user experience, and which are secondary, you can better prioritize your optimization work.
 If possible, [load your scripts asynchronously](https://speedcurve.com/blog/load-scripts-async/) or [using `defer`](https://gist.github.com/jakub-g/385ee6b41085303a53ad92c7c8afd7a6)

-[RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncover long chains of requests that are often bad for performance of the site.
+[RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that can be useful for [auditing 3rd-party requests](https://csswizardry.com/2018/05/identifying-auditing-discussing-third-parties/) coming from your webapp, and can help uncover long chains of requests that are often bad for performance of the site.

-[Coverage tab in Chrome dev tools](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) can help you find unused JavaScript and CSS.

 # Have a way to isolate features